tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_Something_terrible_happened_today_PART_4.md

 **JACK:** Frankly, I'm sick of it, Sophie.
 Feels like I'm gonna vomit if I eat another bowl of it.

 **DAN:** I get what you mean, Jack.
 I wanna say "Feels like I'm in the receipt pit all over again, am I right?
-Hahaha!" but I have this little thing called self-preservation and it \*really\* doesn't want me to go on a suicide mission for raw steak, you get me?
+Hahaha!" but I have this little thing called self-preservation and it really doesn't want me to go on a suicide mission for raw steak, you get me?

 **JACK:** Yeah, I got it.
 I'm still cravin' a steak though.
-We have a buncha A1 sauce too.We recieved a text message.
+We have a buncha A1 sauce too.

+We recieved a text message.

 "*Do it, it's worth it. ;)*"

 **CAM:** Not a good sign.
 Don't think we wanna trust this guy anymore, dudes.

 **HAILEY:** You know what?
 Fuck it.

 Hailey took a few steps forward and tried to open the door.

 She stuck her hand out and it clipped through the door, just like Sam did through a cracked tile.